 - My parents left school at 13 and 14 and never owned a Bible.
 They wanted me to be better educated than they were.

 - Several years later I became a member of a Sabbath-keeping Christian Church that kept the biblical Holy Days; rejected the traditional teaching of both hell and the trinity; and considered Christmas and Easter to be Pagan Festivals.
 It was nearly 20 years later in 1995 that the leadership of that Church announced that much of their theology was misguided.
 That’s a very long story.
 It resulted in a ‘major church split’ and on a personal level that announcement ‘destroyed’ our own family of 14 related by marriage.
-I was ‘forced’ to reconsider just about everything I had ever been taught for the second time.
+I had been expected to accept the Statement of Beliefs of the National Association of Evangelicals in America and the Evangelical Alliance in the UK.
+This was totally unacceptable and I was ‘forced’ to reconsider just about everything I had ever been taught for the second time.

 - I was very involved with the Emerging, Emergent and House Church scenes especially between about 2003 and 2006 primarily in America.
 We were aware that tens of thousands of people were walking away from churches that they may have been attending for many years.
 We sometimes referred to ourselves as the Out of Church Christians.